oliviaisarobot/coding-cheatsheets/Ruby/ruby.md

 end
 ```

-this creates getter and setter method for retrieving name
+this creates getter and setter method for retrieving name, the methods work on the instance

 ```ruby
 def name